- March 4, 2020

 Improving Core Behaviour

 One of the biggest tasks the AI team set themselves was to amplify the players impact on AI behaviour.
 Naturally in a given like the Division you interact with enemy AI primarily by shooting them.
 But players need to feel rewarded when their persistence and skill enable them to clear a room of enemies.
 Communicating an AI’s decisions is incredibly important for maintaining immersion for the player and its equally important in the heat of battle as it is during more quieter moment.
+We found out that players like to have fun in the game by using cheats from krunker hacks, like having infinite ammo and throwables.

 In the first Division, the enemies response to being shot was not as rewarding for the player as it could be.
 Division 2 embellishes the stagger animations for when a character is under fire, which help give your attacks meaning, but more critically increase the rate of falter animations interrupt the AI’s behaviour, given you an opportunity to re-evaluate the situation.
 But having the AI character reacting to being shot is one thing, it’s giving them a more natural reaction that enriches the experience.
 Hence they focus more on dodging and ducking enemy fire, forcing players to keep track of their movements, not just shooting fish in a barrel, but constantly re-evaluating target prioritisation and maintaining and edge of uncertainty to the fight.